JujuAdams/Vinyl/notes/Vinyl Readme/Vinyl Readme.txt

 Unlike GameMaker, Vinyl supports making audio louder than what would normally be possible with GameMaker's native functions.
-We do need to set an upper limit however to prevent clipping and other distortion; this is controlled by VINYL_GAIN_MAXIMUM.
+We do need to set an upper limit however to prevent clipping and other distortion; this is controlled by VINYL_HEADROOM.
 A system-wide "trim" gain is also available to correct for per-platform loudness differences or to adjust the overall loudness of the game without having to change each individual gain.